 My first counselling job was with Diabetes UK, helping people come to terms with their diagnosis and the changes and losses this involved.
 For 3 years I worked for Kinergy, providing counselling for men and women who had been raped or sexually abused, so I have particular expertise in this area.

-I continue my professional development by frequently undertaking additional training, most recently focusing on Mindfulness and CBT (Cognitive Behavioural Therapy).
+I continue my professional development by frequently undertaking additional training, most recently focusing on Mindfulness, CBT (Cognitive Behavioural Therapy) and embodied approaches to working with trauma.

 I see people - individuals and couples - with all sorts of problems, as well as those whose goal is to explore their lives further, including counsellors & psychotherapists-in-training.
 I am particularly interested in helping people with relationship problems, depression, stress & anxiety, difficulties with food and the aftermath of sexual abuse.